iolivares-stratio/DiscoveryBook-ui-readme/README.md

 #### **3.4.1 Creating folders/dashboards"**
 As we saw in the previous section, there is a "New" button.
 If it is clicked, it appears an interface with a form to indicate the folder/dashboard name and description.

-Create new folder interface
+Create new folder interface:

 ![create-f](/img/create-f.png "Create new folder")

-Create new dashboard interface
+Create new dashboard interface:

 ![create-d](/img/create-d.png "Create new dashboard")